jpverkamp/blog/content/programming/2012/2012-10-07-three-ways-to-write-expressions.md

 <!--more-->

 Not really.
-More like prefix, infix, and {{< wikipedia page="Reverse Polish notation" text="reverse polish" >}} / postfix notation.
+More like prefix, infix, and [[wiki:Reverse Polish notation|reverse polish]]() / postfix notation.
 Basically, they're all just ways of writing down mathematical concepts.

 You can really see it if you start with the general structure that all three share:

 {{< figure src="/embeds/2012/example.png" >}}

-That's what's called an {{< wikipedia "expression tree" >}}.
+That's what's called an [[wiki:expression tree]]().
 Each node is either a number (the boxes) or a function of two numbers (the circles).
 To calculate the final value of the tree, you can either think of it by starting at the top or the bottom and working recursively.
 If you start at the top, whenever you have an operator, branch and work out the value of the two child trees.
 When you have those, apply the function.
 If you start at the bottom, repeatedly find branches that have just a leaf on each side and simplify them.
 Either way, you'll get the same answer.

 From the expression tree, you can easily get the three expressions that we were dealing with earlier.
-Just take the preorder, inorder, or postorder {{< wikipedia page="Tree traversal" text="traversal" >}} of the tree (I'll cover those algorithms at some point as well).
+Just take the preorder, inorder, or postorder [[wiki:Tree traversal|traversal]]() of the tree (I'll cover those algorithms at some point as well).

 Then to evaluate the tree, you'll get something like this (using the prefix notation as it's textual representation is most similar to the tree structure):